sroscoe2/CS222-Lab-06/readme.md

 1. **Draw pictures.** Drawing pictures is an essential component for learning these topics.
 For every picture you draw relevant to this lab, I will give you 1 pt extra credit.
 2. You might want to iterate through `b` to find any elements not found in `this`.
 3. `find()` is your friend!

-*Note:* In actuality, doing the union of a set containing duplicates would remove the duplicates.
-Such as `A = [1, 1]`, `A union A = [1]`.
-However, this is a more difficult problem, so for now you do not have to consider this case.

 [Go back to the instructions](#lljava)